|Smooth Northern Shadbush. Amelanchier laevis.|

-Plant breeders have worked with the wild serviceberry or shadberry to create many larger fruited, more shrub-like varieties.
+Plant breeders work with the wild serviceberry or shadberry to create many larger fruited, more shrub-like varieties.
 Recommended varieties include ‘Honeywood’ (6’ to 8′), which is full flavored, later ripening and ripens over a long period; ‘Thiessen,’ with large fruits and an open shape; ‘Smoky’ (6′ to 8′), a mild fruited, vigorous bush; ‘Regent’ (4′ to 6′), a vigorous plant with quality fruit and the most ornamental flowers and fall color; and ‘Pembina,’ the tallest variety (8′ to 15′), selected for heavy fruit yields.

 Bart Hall-Beyer and Jean Richard, Ecological Fruit Production in the North, published by Jean Richard, 1983.

 Fedco Trees 2001 Catalog, (P.O.
 Box 520, Waterville ME 04903).

 St. Lawrence Nursery 2001 Catalog (325 State Highway #345, Potsdam NY 13676).

 Stanley Schuler, Gardens Are for Eating, Collier Books, 1975.

 Roberta Bailey is a long-time regular contributor for MOF&G.